-Really, it started as a photo album on Facebook, because my kabayans (countrymen) who crave for local dishes (entrée desserts) and missed it so much, while living abroad or working overseas.
+Really, it started as a photo album on Facebook, because my kabayans (countrymen) who crave for local dishes (entrée, side-dishes and desserts) and missed it so much, while living abroad or working overseas.

 With just a free domain ( to be upgraded if I already have ample fund for it) at free webs.com, I am pursuing to generate more traffic with your help, fellow hubbers.

 So, if it's not too much for the asking, I hope you can help me with my Food Blog.
 I hope HubPages staff will not flag me for this link.

 - Tropical Cooking with Travel Man: 2nd Dish - Fish in...

 LANGKOY (All photos taken by; Travel Man -24March2011-except the dried fish) Many varieties of edible fishes abound in the Philippine waters.
 I can boast about it because of everyday, small businessmen are...